jaredpalmer/razzle/packages/razzle/README.md

 **TL;DR**: 2 configs, 2 ports, 2 webpack instances, both watching and hot reloading the same filesystem, in parallel during development and a little `webpack.output.publicPath` magic.

 In development mode (`razzle start`), Razzle bundles both your client and server code using two different webpack instances running with Hot Module Replacement in parallel.
-While your server is bundled and run on whatever port your specify in `src/index.js` (`3000` is the default), the client bundle (i.e. entry point at `src/client.js`) is served via `webpack-dev-server` on a different port (`3001` by default) with its `publicPath` explicitly set to `localhost:3001` (and not `/` like many other setups do).
+While your server is bundled and run on whatever port you specify in `src/index.js` (`3000` is the default), the client bundle (i.e. entry point at `src/client.js`) is served via `webpack-dev-server` on a different port (`3001` by default) with its `publicPath` explicitly set to `localhost:3001` (and not `/` like many other setups do).
 Then the server's html template just points to the absolute url of the client JS: `localhost:3001/static/js/client.js`.
 Since both webpack instances watch the same files, whenever you make edits, they hot reload at _exactly_ the same time.
 Best of all, because they use the same code, the same webpack loaders, and the same babel transformations, you never run into a React checksum mismatch error.

 ## Inspiration